NorfairKing/smos/smos-docs-site/content/pages/smos-query/waiting.markdown

 The waiting report shows you all of the entries that you are waiting for input from others for.

+There is a default threshold of 7 days for what "too long" means in "you have been waiting for too long, better go ping them".
+You can change this default via configuration, and you can use the `waiting_threshold` property to override it on a per-entry basis.

 <asciinema-player
   src="/casts/waiting.cast"
   autoplay="true"